khill42/OSC_IntroHPC/_episodes/99_SLURMscheduler.md

 In this case, we need to make a script that incorporates some arguments for SLURM such as resources needed and modules to load.

 We will use the sleep.sh job script as an example.
-   * Remember to update the project code line: `#SBATCH --acount=PASXXXX` with your own project number.
+   * Remember to update the project code line: `#SBATCH --account=PASXXXX` with your own project number.

 ### Parameters